billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Power Outlet (outlet, for short):
 : Is an interface at which a
-device or component provides energy to another device or component ({{?RFC7326}}).
+device  (or component)  provides energy to another device  (or component) component ({{?RFC7326}}).

 Power Interface: